osohq/oso/docs/content/any/getting-started/application/_index.md

 ---
-title: Add Oso to Your Python App
+title: Add Oso to Your App
 weight: 2
 description: |
     In this guide, we'll cover the basics of adding Oso to a Python application